xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 It’s a matter of perspective and whether you want to consider multiple other perspectives.
 Due to differences in perspectives, people might think that you’re stubborn when you insist on your perspective.
 Sometimes though, this has nothing to do with being stubborn.
 In my past experiences, in the times where I was called stubborn, I actually had concrete reasons to back up my decisions.
 I’m not one to make decisions loosely.

 Therefore, while being stubborn might not entirely be a bad thing, it is important to be open-minded and expose yourself to various other ideas and experiences, instead of rejecting them immediately.
 Give it a chance for consideration at least.
-Other people’s suggestions or new approaches might help to make things easier for you.
+Other suggestions or new approaches might help to make things easier for you.

 It’s always good to evaluate various options.
 Upon evaluation, if you still strongly wish to go with your original intention, you can ultimately go ahead with your decision.